Emergency Overnight Shelter

 Volunteers are a key part of operating the Anderson Emergency Overnight Shelter for individuals and families who are experiencing homelessness.
 Please take a look at our Frequently Asked Questions, and make sure you are registered to volunteer before signing up for a shift using the calendar below.

-*MEAL PROVIDERS are separate from Evening/Breakfast HOST(S).
+*MEAL PROVIDERS are separate from Evening/Morning HOST(S).
 If you are interested in SERVING your meal, please ALSO sign up to be a HOST.
-Up to two people can host breakfast, and up to three can host dinner.*
+We can accommodate two morning hosts and up to 10 evening hosts.

 How many meals should be provided?